SmartTokenLabs/TokenScript/README.md

 ## Why TokenScript?

+The team at AlphaWallet is committed to bringing Web 3.0 via tokenization.
+Tokenised rights can be traded on the market and integrated across systems, forming a [Frictionless Market](https://github.com/AlphaWallet/TokenScript/blob/master/doc/design_paper.md#creating-a-frictionless-market)) and allowing limitless integration([Integrating the Web](https://github.com/AlphaWallet/TokenScript/blob/master/doc/design_paper.md#blockchain-integrates-the-web)).

 Today, the way tokens are accessed, rendered and transacted are scattered across DApps and Smart Contracts.
 This limited the use of Tokens.

 Typically, all knowledge about rendering a token and constructing a transaction about the token is in a "host" web app.
 The "host" web app becomes a centre in the token's marketisation and integration, recreating data interoperability, security and availability barrier - precisely the same set of issues that prevented tokenisation before blockchain's invention.